friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Tattoo Designer GPT](./gpts/tattoo-designer-gpt-1.md) Bring your tattoo vision to life.
 Collaborate with an Expert Tattoo Artist and get a mock-up image on the spot.
 Join forces with a seasoned tattoo pro to create a design that captures your unique story, style, and emotions.
 Explore Symbolism, play w
 - [Hyper Realistic Prompts](./gpts/hyper-realistic-prompts.md) hyper realistic prompts is a powerful prompt generator designed specifically for AI Art in the realm of Fantasy.
 It generates high-converting prompts that inspire hyper-realistic AI Art creations, similar to the works of Midjourney, Stable Diffusion,
 - [Imagi Magician](./gpts/imagi-magician.md) ImagiMagician is a virtual enchantress who wields the power of artificial intelligence to create mesmerizing works of art.
 Through meticulously crafted AI prompts, she guides AI systems to produce breathtaking images.
 With her innovative approach, sh
-- [!!NSFW!!Naked Bear Image Generate Game /裸熊图像生成/成人/互动游戏](./gpts/nsfwnaked-bear-image-generator.md) Let's bare bear..!!  try 👉hi  then 👉beautiful girl (accept customization)
 - [ai art generator](./gpts/ai-art-generator.md) you can now get chat gpt to draw anything with ascii art! from itself you a human! or at least what it thinks a human looks like
-- [NSFW IMAGE GENERATOR](./gpts/nsfw-image-generator-1.md) Here you can generate any images you want, NSFW, SFW anything you feel!
-There's no limits to this image generating jailbreak.
 - [ImageBoy DS](./gpts/imageboy-ds.md) Prompt For Image + Image Generator.
 - [Ultimate Image Research [BETA 1.5.2] ](./gpts/ultimate-image-research-beta-152.md) This is the first version of this project!
 Welcome.
 Can have bugs.
 [HUGE UPDATE] Fix 1.5.2: Most common bugs are not anymore detected.
-- [[NSFW OPTION] ImageGPT](./gpts/nsfw-option-imagegpt.md) ImageGPT also has NSFW images using the "AddSensitive" command.
 - [Dall.E 3 Original System Prompt](./gpts/dalle-3-system-prompt.md) You simply provide a description and retrieve the original prompt that Dall.E sent to ChatGPT for a response.
 - [Image Prompt Pro](./gpts/descriptive-photo-generator-1.md) how to use: Generate <2> Image Description for <monalisa> in the Style of <lenardo da vinci> within a Certain <20> of Words. replace in bracket what you need. the first number is for number of samples, the image description can be any topic (NSFW/Smu
 - [ArtMagic](./gpts/artmagic.md) ArtMagic is an incredible app that allows you to create stunning fantasy concept album art.
 With inspiration drawn from the works of J.C.
 Leyendecker and Ilya Kuvshinov, as well as the portrait styles of Alice X. Zhang and Jasmine Becket-Griffith, Ar